-If a student is placed on academic probation, the student must meet with his/her academic and research advisor prior to the following semester to develop a schedule for the completion of remaining degree requirements.
-If the student misses a subsequent deadline he/she risks the consequence of being dismissed from the program.
+If a student is placed on academic warning or academic probation, the student must meet with his/her academic and research advisor prior to the following semester to develop a remediation plan and/or schedule for the completion of remaining degree requirements.
+Elements of a remediation plan may include, but are not limited to, academic performance benchmarks, deadlines for completing requirements, closer supervision of clinical responsibilities, etc. If the student misses a subsequent deadline he/she risks the consequence of being dismissed from the program.
 If a student wishes to change a deadline, he/she must submit a request in writing to the appropriate advisor at least one (1) month prior to the deadline.
 Only one (1) request per year will be granted.
 Students are allowed one (1) probationary period during their academic tenure.